RR Pictoris

 RR Pictoris, also known as Nova Pictoris 1925, is a cataclysmic variable star system that flared up as a nova that lit up in the constellation Pictor in 1925.
-It was discovered by South African amateur astronomer R. Watson who lived in Beaufort West.
+It was discovered by South African amateur astronomer Robert Watson who lived in Beaufort West.
 At 05:50 AM on 25 May 1925, Mr. Watson was walking to work and noticed a star that he did not recognize in line with the stars α Crucis and β Carinae.
 He consulted his copy of Norton's Star Atlas, and realized that the unfamiliar star was a nova.
 Fortuitously, Mr. Watson was employed as a telegraph operator, and he promptly sent a telegram describing his discovery to the Royal Observatory at Cape Town.
 This quick reporting of the event allowed southern observatories to obtain spectra of the nova before it had reached maximum brightness.